 Most important concepts to ensure your child understands in year General Maths

 It is important that your child understand the topics under financial mathematics, data analysis and probability.
 An understanding of basic algebra is crucial as it is the bedrock of the other aspects of this year’s maths.

 If hiring a tutor, what study habits and content to focus on in general maths?

 Since this year is largely about financial mathematics, a real world application of concepts is the way to learn general maths.
-Get a tutor who can provide ready examples of real financial problems to use in calculations.
+Get maths tutors who can provide ready examples of real financial problems to use in calculations.
 Exposure to such exercises will ground your child in the understanding of financial terms.
 Try to encourage seeking more applications in your child’s immediate environment.

 Main challenges involved in tutoring a general maths student

 Many general maths students believe they will only learn financial mathematics this year.
 Getting a general maths student to learn the geometry and trigonometry as well may be challenging.
 This is largely because most of these other topics have been studied to some detail in previous years.
 Each portion of the course will be examined, so it is important to focus on all the parts.